eduNEXT/frontend-plugins-communications/README.rst

 Getting Started
 ---------------

-You can install the plugins locally by running these following commands
+You can install the plugins locally by running the following commands:

 1. Clone the branch with the plugins